nextflow-io/nextflow/docs/azure.md

 $NodeDeallocationOption = taskcompletion;
 ```

-The above formula initialises a pool with the number of VMs specified by the `vmCount` option, it scales up the pool on-demand,
+The above formula initialises a pool with the number of VMs specified by the `vmCount` option, and scales up the pool on-demand,
-based on the number of pending tasks up to `maxVmCount` nodes.
+based on the number of pending tasks, up to `maxVmCount` nodes.
 If no jobs are submitted for execution, it scales down
 to zero nodes automatically.

-If you need a different strategy you can provide your own formula using the `scaleFormula` option.
+If you need a different strategy, you can provide your own formula using the `scaleFormula` option.
 See the [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling) documentation for details.

 ### Pool nodes